Welcome to the Rock My Kenya Adventure – August 2016 photo diary!

 The Nairobi to Mombasa Train

-We arrived at the train station in the afternoon to wait for the train.
+We arrived at the train station in the afternoon to wait for the overnight train – also known as the ‘Lunatic Express’ (which no longer in operation).
 I was so excited to take this iconic route, following in the footsteps of the great Karen Blixen.
 When it was time to board, we headed over to the dark platform.

 The train was in complete darkness, however, we were assured it was the right one, so we squeezed ourselves and our backpacks down the small, pitch-black corridors and found our cabins.